 The statute allows for circumstantial evidence to show that the dangerous condition existed to establish constructive knowledge.
 Showing that the condition existed for such a length of time that, in the exercise of ordinary care, the business establishment should have known of the condition, or the condition occurred with regularity and was therefore foreseeable would serve as such circumstantial knowledge.
 The primary factors in focus would be notice and time.
 If a customer in a paint store knocked a gallon of paint off a shelf in the back of the store, where no clerks were present, causing it to open and spill onto the floor and another customer slipped in the wet paint fifteen (15) seconds later the business could probably not be found liable for injuries to the second customer.
 If the same can of paint fell off the counter at the check-out register and remained on the floor for a minute, the business’ potential liability would be much different.

 If you are injured from a slip and fall as the result of a dangerous condition while you are in a business establishment or another’s property, you may have a claim for that injury under Florida law.
 You should seek the advice of an experienced personal injury attorney right away.
-The Law Office of Dan Newlin & Partners has the experience, knowledge and resources to help if you find yourself injured as the result of a fall on another’s property.
+Dan Newlin Injury Attorneys has the experience, knowledge and resources to help if you find yourself injured as the result of a fall on another’s property.
 Help is just a phone call away.
 Please call us at (407) 888-8000 and have an attorney give you the answers you need to all of your questions about slip and fall accidents.
 Do not go it alone, get advice from an experienced attorney.
 You will be glad you did.